Understanding Your Sleep Cycles

 He’ll work with you to determine which habits need to be addressed and provide treatment options that are tailored to your needs.
 Give our Encino, CA office a call at (818)-300-0070 and start to feel the benefits of a good night’s rest.

-Dr. Simmons is an American Dental Association recognized specialist in orofacial pain and has a Masters in sleep medicine from a leading international medical school sleep medicine program.
+Dr. Simmons is an American Dental Association recognized specialist in orofacial pain and has a Master’s Degree in Sleep Medicine from a leading international medical school sleep medicine program.
 Dr. Simmons is also double-board credentialed in both orofacial pain and dental sleep medicine by the two leading internationally recognized credentialing organizations in these two fields of study.
 With his decades of experience and extensive education, you can expect your evaluation to be very thorough so we can find a treatment that serves you best.